Azure/swashbuckle-resource-provider/README.md

 ## To Get Started with Swagger Doc Generation##

-If you have an ASP.Net Web API application and want to add Swashbuckle support,
+If you have an ASP.Net Web API application and want to add Swashbuckle support for Swagger Doc Generation,

 * Add NuGet package **Swashbuckle.Core** to your project
 * Copy, paste, and add folder **SwashApiTest/Swagger** to your project